-In Manitoba, all forms of N fertilizer usually perform well when applied as a spring pre-plant band, provided that the fertilizer is at least 2" away from the seed.
-Anhydrous ammonia (NH3) should be placed at least 4"below the soil surface and, if possible, seeding should be done perpendicular to NH3 bands.
-Urea should be banded as deep as possible for seed safety (i.e., at least 2" deeper than the seed) and on an angle to seed rows.
+In Manitoba, all forms of N fertilizer usually perform well when applied as a spring pre-plant band, provided that the fertilizer is at least 2 inches away from the seed.
+Anhydrous ammonia (NH3) should be placed at least 4 inches below the soil surface and, if possible, seeding should be done perpendicular to NH3 bands.
+Urea should be banded as deep as possible for seed safety (e.g., at least 2 inches deeper than the seed) and at an angle to seed rows.
 There is no need to delay seeding after application if NH3 or urea is placed at recommended depths, especially on moist clay soils.
 However, pre-plant banding may potentially delay seeding and dry or disrupt the seedbed, especially in clay soils.
+This was especially apparent in the spring of 2020, when initially wet soil conditions became dry after preplant banding, resulting in very cloddy seedbeds and substantially reduced crop stands.